skoudmar/Ros2TraceAnalyzer/README.md

 xdot graph/dependency_graph.dot
 ```

-You will see something similar to this figure:
+You will see something similar to this figure, where tooltips show
+quantiles of measured timing parameters:

 ![screenshot of xdot with dependency graph](./doc/alks-dep-graph.png)